htcondor/htcondor/docs/classads/print-formats.rst

   Shorthand for ``NOTITLE`` ``NOHEADER`` ``NOSUMMARY``

 In the descriptions below ``<string>`` is text.
 If the text starts with a single quote, then it continues to the next single quote.
-If it starts with a doublequote, it continues to the next doublequote.
+If it starts with a double quote, it continues to the next double quote.
 If it starts with neither, then it continues until the next space or tab.  a \n, \r or \t inside the string will be converted into a newline, carriage return or tab character respectively.